Puppy Care

 Make sure your puppy has fresh and abundant water early in the day to help break down the puppy food, as well as to keep them hydrated.
 Having a regular feeding and walking schedule will be a tremendous help with potty training.
 Puppies will begin to learn, understand and enjoy a scheduled routine.

-When Should You Spay Or Neuter Your Dog
+When Should You Spay Or Neuter Your Puppy

 We recommend spaying or neutering at approximately 6 months of age.
 However, among certain breeds, some studies have proven that waiting even longer may be the most optimal to avoid certain cancers.
 Our veterinarians will review this information with you and discuss which breeds may want to consider an alternate plan.